-Some of my favorite brands include J.Crew, Banana Republic, Anthropologie, and Boden but when we became a single income family years ago, I had to get a lot more creative about how I was going to keep dressing in the clothes I like and feel good in.
+Some of my favorite brand namess include J.Crew, Banana Republic, Anthropologie, and Boden but when we became a single income family years ago, I had to get a lot more creative about how I was going to keep dressing in the brand name clothes I like and feel good in.

-Here’s a few of my favorite ways to find high quality clothes I love at a price I can afford:
+Here are a few of my favorite ways to find high-quality name brand clothes I love at a price I can afford:

 1. Outlet Malls

 Once or twice a year, I take a few hours to go to the largest outlet mall in the state.
 It’s two hours from home so we usually hit it up as we are passing through the area.
 The best deals to be found are usually during holiday weekends and I make sure to print and take lots of coupons (subscribe to the store outlet emails several weeks before you go).
 Banana Republic Factory, J.Crew Factory, Nike, Gap, and Carter’s are some of my favorite outlet stores.

 I’ve found some great pre-owned brand name clothes at online consignment stores for both women and children.
 Like Twice (get a $10 credit for signing up) carries women’s brand name clothes and I recently got a very cute Banana Republic silky ikat tank for $2.80 shipped!
 ThredUp (get a $10 credit for signing up) carries all children’s clothing where I scored a Ralph Lauren button down for my preppy little boy for $4.00 shipped.